atyryshkina/algorithm-performance-analysis/README.md

     - history id

 The Main Galaxy dataset contains runtime data for 1372 different tools that were run on the Galaxy Servers over the past five years.
 A statistical summary of those tools, ordered by most popular, can be found [here](summary_of_tools.csv).
+The runtimes are in minutes.

 The Galaxy server has three different clusters with different hardware specifications.
 The hardware on which a job was run is recorded in the dataset.
 [I need to put hardware specs here. or a link to them]